 The decision to disclose a disability is a personal choice.
 Deciding what and how much information to share with an instructor or staff member will vary by student depending on his/her comfort levels.
-It is, however, important to disclose to instructors early in the semester so that sufficient time exists to implement an accommodation or to trouble-shoot a problem.
-Even if you disclose and explain that you prefer NOT to use accommodations unless the need arises, you are at least making the instructor aware of possible accommodation requests that may need to be made at a later date.
+It is, however, important to initiate a conversation with instructors early in the semester so that sufficient time exists to implement an accommodation or to trouble-shoot a problem.
+Even if you disclose and explain that you prefer NOT to use your accommodations unless the need arises, you are at least making the instructor aware of possible accommodation requests that may need to be made at a later date.

 The following points can be helpful to begin conversations relating to the presence of a disability and/or need for academic accommodations: